 Performance Bonuses.
-Consistent with our emphasis on pay-for-performance incentive compensation programs, our executives are eligible to receive cash incentive bonuses primarily based upon their performance during the fiscal year.
+Consistent with our emphasis on pay-for-performance incentive compensation programs, our executives are eligible to receive cash incentive bonuses primarily based upon Company performance and individual performance during the fiscal year.
 Historically, for our CEO and CFO, factors given considerable weight in establishing bonus performance criteria are revenues and non-GAAP adjusted EBITDA, which is GAAP net earnings or loss excluding various cash and non-cash expenses, including: interest expense, foreign transaction gains (losses), debt financing and non-cash related expenses, debt discount and non-cash debt settlement expense, gain or loss on extinguishment of debt, income taxes, asset impairment charges, depreciation and amortization, stock-based compensation expense, change in fair value of derivatives, and fees and expenses related to acquisitions.
 Our Compensation Committee utilizes the adjusted EBITDA amounts publicly-reported by the Company.
-Mr. Gillis' annual performance bonus is based primarily on achievement of Company and divisional growth and margin goals and targets and other performance-related milestones, along with individual performance.
-For Mr. Miller and Ms. Collins, their annual performance bonus is based primarily on a discretionary assessment of both Company performance and individual performance.

 Pursuant to Mr. Stone's employment agreement, Mr. Stone is eligible to receive annual cash incentives by attainment of revenue and earnings (adjusted EBITDA) goals set by our Compensation Committee, after consultation with Mr. Stone, which will be based on a Board approved annual operating plan.
 The applicable goals will have three increasingly higher levels of revenue and earnings (adjusted EBITDA).
-The annual cash incentives for fiscal year 2022 will equal up to 50%, 100% or 200% of Mr. Stone's base salary (\$575,000 for fiscal year 2022) based on the level of goal achievement.
-The revenue and earnings (adjusted EBITDA) goals each represent 40% of the total bonus opportunity, while the remaining 20% of the bonus opportunity is in the sole discretion of the Compensation Committee based on exceptional Company performance and other factors the Committee deems appropriate.
+The annual cash incentives for fiscal year 2023 will equal up to 50%, 100% or 200% of Mr. Stone's base salary (\$625,000 for fiscal year 2023) based on the level of goal achievement.
+The revenue and earnings (adjusted EBITDA) goals each represent 40% of the total bonus opportunity, while the remaining 20% of the bonus opportunity is in the sole discretion of the Compensation Committee based on exceptional Company performance, individual performance and other factors the Committee deems appropriate.
 The Compensation Committee retains discretion to award a pro-rated amount of any applicable bonus based on partial achievement.
-For fiscal year 2022, Mr. Stone received a \$648,000 performance bonus based on achievement of performance criteria as described above.
-The bonus amount paid was determined based on achievement of 116% of the revenue target and 107% of the adjusted EBITDA target for fiscal year 2022.
-The bonus amount paid also included payout of the full allowable discretionary component.
+For fiscal year 2023, the Company did not achieve the minimum threshold revenue and adjusted EBITDA goals for fiscal year 2023.
+As a result, Mr. Stone was paid no performance bonus based on revenue or adjusted EBITDA achievement.
+The Compensation Committee determined to pay Mr. Stone a discretionary bonus of \$62,500, which is equal to 20% of the threshold target bonus amount for fiscal year 2023, which is the allowable discretionary amount under Mr. Stone's employment agreement if the performance goals are not achieved.
+The Compensation Committee decided to pay such bonus in recognition of Mr. Stone's individual performance during fiscal year 2023.